donnnnn001/germancreditdata/README.md

 # germancreditdata
-The dataset german_credit.csv has been processed according to the below set of purpose codes:
+The dataset german_credit.csv has been pre-processed according to the below set integer codes:

 Purpose codes: